 Pitfall #6: Not Understanding How to Design/Optimize an Email

-With this one, we’re talking about the whole enchilada — logos, formatting, subheadings, links, calls to action (CTAs), fonts, colors — you name it.
-When you receive an email with a huge logo, eye-crossing colors or too many crazy fonts, it comes off as unprofessional and affects your opinion of the company.
+With this one, we’re talking about the whole enchilada—logos, formatting, subheadings, links, calls to action (CTAs), fonts, colors—you name it.
+When you receive an email with a broken logo or too many crazy fonts, it comes off as unprofessional and affects your opinion of the company.
 Why risk making the same mistakes and damaging your reputation?

-Sure, email templates are available (and often at a price), but how do you know they adhere to the latest best practices for email marketing, let alone if they will resonate with your audience?
+Sure, email templates are available (and often at a price), but how do you know they adhere to the latest best practices for email marketing?
 Opting for a marketing automation solution alleviates those worries.
-A dedicated staff of marketing experts stay abreast of the latest trends and know through research and experience what works best for your industry and audience.
+A dedicated staff of marketing experts stay abreast of the latest trends and know what works best for your industry and audience.

 For example, something as simple as a mismatched CTA can drastically undercut the effectiveness of DIY marketing.
 If an email revolves around home cooling but the CTA abruptly asks readers to download content about furnace maintenance, readers may be left confused and lacking the incentive to click through to the download.